Statute of Repose for Negligent Construction or Design

 Substantial completion is defined as the date upon which the improvement could be used for that which it was intended.
 Counts Co. v.
 Praters, Inc., 392 S.W.3d 80, 86 (Tenn.
 Ct.
 App.
 2012).
 The fact that someone attempted repairs after completion of the project does not change the date of substantial completion.
 Id.

-As a result, it is important for people with claims involving poor design, whether it be a breach of contract or an injury claim, to consult with a Nashville personal injury attorney with experience in these kinds of cases as soon as the defect is found.
+As a result, it is important for people with claims involving poor design, whether it be a breach of contract or an injury claim, to consult with a personal injury attorney in Nashville who has experience in these kinds of cases as soon as the defect is found.